 The different parts of Medicare help cover specific services:

-Supplemental Coverage Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
+Supplemental Coverage Original Medicare pays for much – but not all – of the cost for covered health care services and supplies.
 Medicare Supplement Insurance policies, sold by private companies, can help pay some of the remaining health care costs for covered services and supplies, like copayments, coinsurance, and deductibles.
-Medicare Supplement Insurance policies are also called Medigap policies.
+They also offer coverage that Original Medicare doesn’t have, like medical care when you travel outside of the United States.
+They do not, however, cover long-term care, vision or dental care, hearing aids, eyeglasses, or private-duty nursing.
+You must have Original Medicare (Part A and Part B) in order to qualify for Medicare Supplement Insurance.
+These policies are also called Medigap.

 A quick look at medicare benefits